acorg/light-matter/data/README.md

 copy that we work on to ensure consistency.
 It can be updated periodically, but in that case the true and false positive counts computed earlier will be slightly inaccurate.

+## PDB obsoleted ids

+The file `pdb-20160711-obsolete.txt` contains details of sequences deleted from PDB.
+This file was obtained via

+    $ curl ftp://ftp.wwpdb.org/pub/pdb/data/status/obsolete.dat > \
+        pdb-`date '+%Y%m%d'`-obsolete.txt

+The file is used by `clean-pdb-ss-fasta.py`.
+If you update this file you should also change the default file used in that script.

 ## PDB alpha helix substrings